Jose Lobaton, Catcher, New York Mets

 Lobaton batted just .170 in 51 games with the Nationals in 2017.
 Defensively, as the Nationals' catcher in 50 games, he made 20 assists, 386 putouts, and 6 errors.
 He caught players trying to steal 19.5% of the time.
 In the postseason, he had 1 hit in 2 at-bats in 1 game.

 Lobaton elected free agency on November 2, 2017.
+He signed a minor league contract with the Mets on December 15, 2017.

 Career batting statistics for Lobaton through 2017 include: